martinfelis/godot_synced_animation_graph/doc/design.md

 @enduml
 ```

-A Blend Tree always has a designated output node where the time delta is specified as an input and after processing of
+A Blend Tree always has a designated output node where the time delta is specified as an input and after the Blend Tree
-the Blend Tree it emits the animation data.
+evaluation of the Blend Tree it can be used to retrieve the result (i.e. Animation Data) of the Blend Tree.

 Some nodes have special names in the Blend Tree:

 * **Root node** The output node is also called the root node of the graph.
 * **Leaf nodes** These are the nodes that have no inputs.
 In the example these are the nodes AnimationA and AnimationB.

-### Animation and Animation Data

-For Godot an Animation has multiple tracks where each Track is of a specific type such as "Position", "Rotation", "
-Method Call", "Audio Playback", etc. Each Track is associated with a node path on which the value of a sampled Track
-acts.

-Animation Data represents a sampled animation for a given time.
-For each track in an animation it contains the sampled
-values, e.g. a Vector3 for a position, a Quaternion for a rotation, a function name and its parameters, etc.
+* **Parent and child node** For two nodes A and B where B is the node that is connected to the Animation Data output socket of A
+  is called the parent node.
+The output socket has no parent and in the example above The Blend2 node is the parent of
+  both AnimationA and TimeScale.
+Conversely, AnimationA and TimeScale are child nodes of the Blend2 node.

 ## State Machines